-2. Add your files to the Airtime library by clicking Add media on the main menu, then using the Add files button.
-You can drag and drop your files into this window too (Add media).
+2. Add your files to the Airtime library by clicking Add media on the main menu, then click the Add files button.
+You can drag and drop your files into this window too.
+Then click the Start upload button (Add media).